iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.6.5-1.6.6.md

 !!! warning "Ubuntu 18.04: please stick to Roundcube 1.5.5"

     Ubuntu 18.04 runs old php version, v1.5.5 contains the security fix too.
-    Anyway, please consider upgrade OS to 20.04 LTS as soon as possible.
+    Anyway, please consider upgrading your OS to 20.04 LTS as soon as possible.

-Roundcube v1.6.4 and 1.5.5 are security update.
+Roundcube v1.6.4 and 1.5.5 are security updates.
 Both fix a cross-site scripting (XSS) vulnerability.

 Please follow Roundcube official tutorial to upgrade Roundcube webmail to the